xpsi-group/xpsi/_sources/parameterSubspace.rst.txt

 ParameterSubspace
 =================

-Instances of :class:`~.ParameterSubspace.ParameterSubspace` represent *abstract* subspaces of the model global parameter space.
+Instances of :class:`~.ParameterSubspace.ParameterSubspace` represent subspaces of the global parameter space associated with a model.

 .. autoclass:: xpsi.ParameterSubspace.ParameterSubspace
     :members: